top of page

 An embodied way of working.

-A bottom-up approach to trauma.
+A bottom-up approach.

 bottom of page